top of page

 Exchange notes

 In a typical Crossbar-based exchange, a single switch is cloned repeatedly to create a larger, aggregated, switching fabric.
 For a #5 Crossbar exchange, roughly 825*, 200pt, crossbar switches would be installed to support 10K subscriber lines.
-Fabrics and fascinating -- check out the section on crossbar fabrics
+Fabrics are fascinating -- check out the section on crossbar fabrics

 The Bell System had several million crossbar switches installed in NA exchanges in 1975.
 In addition, more than a million by other manufacturers outside of NA.
 Worldwide, for at least 40 years, licensed and copy-cat companies built countless versions of the Ericsson and Bell switches.